 INTRODUCTION | GUIDE | MAP | RELATED POSTS

 Eating good sushi in Saigon needn’t burn a hole in your pocket.
 The last couple of years has seen an explosion of good-quality yet reasonably-priced sushi joints all over town.
-In many cases, the standard of food is on a par with the city’s more established (and pricey) sushi restaurants.
-Décor is cheap and cheerful, ambience is informal and fun, and customers are young and convivial: welcome to Saigon’s budget sushi scene.
+In many cases, the standard and freshness of food is on a par with the city’s more established (and pricey) sushi restaurants.
+Décor is often (but not always) cheap and cheerful, ambience is informal and fun, and customers are young and convivial: welcome to Saigon’s budget sushi scene.

 BUDGET SUSHI IN SAIGON

-4 of My Favourite Places for Raw Fish at Rock-bottom Prices:
+5 of My Favourite Places for Raw Fish at Rock-bottom Prices

 1. SUSHI NHÍ: Binh Thanh